pingcap/docs-cn/sql-statements/sql-statement-backup.md

 Only one `BACKUP` and [`RESTORE`](/sql-statements/sql-statement-restore.md) task can be executed at a time.
 If a `BACKUP` or `RESTORE` statement is already being executed on the same TiDB server, the new `BACKUP` execution will wait until all previous tasks are finished.

 `BACKUP` can only be used with "tikv" storage engine.
-Using `BACKUP` with the "mocktikv" engine will fail.
+Using `BACKUP` with the "unistore" engine will fail.

 ## Synopsis